yannick-lc/test-weloop/README.md

 ## Limits of the approach and possible improvements

-This section describes improvements that could be made to the AI.
+This section describes improvements that could be made to the AI only.
+See [next section](#industrialization) for possible improvements related to industrialization.

 As of now, the AI retrieves documents only after the first question.
 A better approach would be:
 - After a question is asked, determine whether a document search is useful to answer using a LLM and prompts hidden to the user